Here are some tips on how to make the ultimate cheese platter that looks beautiful and has a great balance of flavors and textures.

 You don’t have to be live in Boston or New York to enjoy cheeses and other specialty food items from Formaggio Kitchen.
 You can order many of them online.

-And If you’re still looking for a great holiday gift – one of the best selling cheese centric gifts from Formaggio Kitchen is their “Dual Major meat and cheese sampler.”
+And If you’re still looking for a great holiday gift – one of the best selling cheese centric gifts from Formaggio Kitchen is their “Favorites Meat and Cheese Collection.”
 Formaggio also has a cheese of the month club for hard-core cheese lovers who want a regular supply of incredible cheese.

 WISHING YOU A HAPPY FESTIVE DELICIOUS HOLIDAY!